CA (613) 212-2225 | US (720) 994-8779 [email protected]

 It is also critical to use that assessment data to inform and shape the reinforcement of instruction, increasing the intensity or specialization of instruction (may require the involvement of more than one role), further practice, and reassessment.

-Formative assessments are no doubt a critical tool for early literacy, but in order to enhance student learning and optimize early literacy practices, tools need to include functionalities that support teachers to act upon student assessment data.
+Some assessment solutions pride themselves in assessments alone, which is no doubt a necessary part of early literacy.
+But in order to enhance student learning and optimize early literacy practices, tools should include functionalities that support teachers to act upon student assessment data.

-Often this looks like the enablement of small group instruction.
+Often, this looks like the enablement of small group instruction.

 The Power of Small Group Instruction